Tuesday, June 3, 2014

 # # #

-next to the park that now covers over the Bièvre River.
-Imagining the combat that raged over its islands in 1871 almost impossible.
+The tranquility comes from being next to the park that now covers over the Bièvre River.
+Imagining the combat that raged over its islands while repressing La Commune (in 1871) is almost impossible:

 A young man who works for City Hall explains recycling details.